Pluto Retrograde Isn’t Like Mercury Retrograde — But It Will Bring Big Changes

 Erase all the negative hang-ups you have about retrogrades.
 When used correctly, they can be a positive tool for growth — a change to reflect and move forward.
 Such is the case with Pluto retrograde.

-From April 27 to October 6, the Planet of Destruction will enjoy a backwards dance in the ambitious sign of Capricorn.
-This isn't an entirely new spot for Pluto; it's been hanging out in the sign of the goat since 2008 — the year that gave us the first Twilight film and Barack Obama's first term as U.S. president — and it'll stay there until 2024.
+From 27th April to 6th October, the Planet of Destruction will enjoy a backwards dance in the ambitious sign of Capricorn.
+This isn't an entirely new spot for Pluto; it's been hanging out in the sign of the goat since 2008 — the year that gave us the first Twilight film and Barack Obama's first term as president — and it'll stay there until 2024.
 Pluto goes retrograde once a year, for around six months each time, so we've felt and survived the effects of this retrograde plenty of times before.
 Still, each retrograde has the potential to bring us new growth, so being prepared for can't hurt.

 Advertisement